lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-11-03-why-conventional-management-doesnt-work-for-knowledge-work.md

 conventional management makes sense.
 Motivation (or fear?) has to be induced in order to achieve higher levels of performance.
-Methods may include introducing incentive and bonuses, creating competition, enforcing KPIs, setting tough goals, managing by objectives (MBO), and the like.
+Methods may include introducing incentives and bonuses, creating competition, enforcing KPIs, setting tough goals, managing by objectives (MBO), and the like.